This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • Assistance in applying to the IRD for the Notice of No Objection for Deregistration or Defunct Company.

-• Reviewing all your corporate documents to ensure no pending documents are available before the deregistration application.
+• Review all your corporate documents to ensure no pending documents are available before the deregistration application.

-• Reviewing all your tax filing history to ensure no pending documents are available before the deregistration application.
+• Review all your tax filing history to ensure no pending documents are available before the deregistration application.

 Should you want to deregister your Hong Kong company, please don’t hesitate to contact us.
 Our experienced team will be more than happy to assist you with a smooth transition for the process.